Niaratho/kafka-workshop/03_consumer/README.md

    behaviour by checking the output of the `kafka-consumer-groups` command.

 **Learning Objectives**
-- understanding of how to scaling the consumer side
+- speed up processing of large topics by grouping multiple consumers
 - seeing multiple consumers process messages at their own pace
 - understanding the root cause of consumer lags and how to deal with them
 - identifying the source of partition rebalances